CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

 If you are getting numbers that are all 65535, then the connection from the ESP32 to the meter is not correct.
 Please check your wires.

 ### I'm getting a very low power factor reading
-One of your CT clamps is backwords - flip it around.
+One of your CT clamps is probably backwords - flip it around.
 If they are both oriented in the same direction, this will not happen.

 ### The ESP32 doesn't stay connected to WiFi and has to be reset
 Make sure that the ESP32 has a good wifi signal.
-The RSSI (viewable in the web interface) should be, at the most, -70.
+The RSSI (viewable in the EmonESP web interface) should be, at the least, -70.

 EmonESP will try to reconnect to WiFi if it loses the connection to the configured access point.
 It will try 3 times over a 30 second period.
 If it can not reconnect, it will go into AP mode and broadcast a signal so it can be reconfigured via the web interface if necessary.
 If nothing happens after 5 minutes, it will try to reconnect to the configured access point again.
 This process takes a lot of power to do, and sometimes uses too much power, causing the ESP32s brownout detector to trigger, and freeze.

 ## Licenses
 Hardware license: CERN v 1.2

 Documentation license: CC BY 4.0